GASP: Gaussian Splatting for Physic-Based Simulations: Related Work

 \section{Related Work}

-The GS representation of 3D scenes is well suited for editing \cite{waczynska2024games,guedon2024sugar,huang20242d} and dynamic scenes modeling \cite{huang2023sc,wu20234dgaussians,waczynska2024d}.
-However, the more challenging task is its integration with a physical engine that remains difficult and underexplored.
+The GS representation of 3D scenes is suitable for editing \cite{guedon2024sugar,Huang2DGS2024,waczynska2024games} and modeling dynamic scenes \cite{huang2024sc,wu20234dgaussians,waczynska2024d}.
+However, the more challenging task is its integration with a physics engine that remains difficult and underexplored.

-Most of the existing methods use additional strategic tactics to obtain representation well-suited for physical engines.
-Gaussian Splashing (GSP) \cite{feng2024gaussian} is a unified framework that combines 3D Gaussian Splinting (3DGS) and position-based dynamics.
-During the preprocessing stage, the foreground objects are isolated and reconstructed as a mesh representation.
+Most existing methods use additional strategic tactics to obtain representations better aligned with physics engines' requirements.
+Gaussian Splashing (GSP) \cite{feng2024gaussian} is a unified framework that combines 3D Gaussian Splatting (3DGS) and position-based dynamics.
+During the preprocessing, the foreground objects are isolated and reconstructed as a mesh.
 Such a response is then combined with position-based dynamics.
+Case-specific methods, such as Embodied Gaussians \cite{pmlr-v270-abou-chakra25a}, introduce a Gaussian Particle that represents an object through particles in order to maintain its geometric aspects for robotics applications.
 Alternatively, we can use cage-based representation \cite{jiang2024vr}.
-VR-GS \cite{jiang2024vr} combine 3DGS and eXtended Position-based Dynamics (XPBD) \cite{macklin2016xpbd}.
+Other methods, such as LITA-GS \cite{zhou2025litags}, extract physical attributes from scenes in order to adapt the lighting conditions.
+VR-GS \cite{jiang2024vr} combines 3DGS and eXtended Position-based Dynamics (XPBD) \cite{macklin2016xpbd}.
 The model starts with scene reconstruction by GS and tetrahedralization.
-Consequently, we obtain a cage-based representation combined with a physical engine.
+Consequently, we obtain a cage-based representation merged with a physics engine.

-All the above models work with an additional meshing strategy.
+All of the above models work with an additional meshing strategy.
 In contrast, PhysGaussian \cite{xie2024physgaussian} operates directly on Gaussian distributions.
 The authors of \cite{xie2024physgaussian} suggest approximating a deformation map using the first-order derivative.
 This yields a linear transformation capable of modifying Gaussian components.
-Although this model produces relatively good results, it requires adjustments to the physical engine.
-In contrast, we propose \our{} model which uses a physical engine as a black-box without any modification.
+Although this model produces relatively good results, it requires adjustments to the physics engine.
+In contrast, we propose \our{} model, which uses a physics engine as a black box without any modification.